Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Tm:Tb:ZBLAN fiber laser system

-The power amplifier also consisted of a Tm:Tb:ZBLAN fiber with a core diameter of 7.6 {\textmu}m, a length of 4 m, and a doping concentration of 2500 ppm for Tm and 3000 ppm for Tb.
-The spectrum of the ASE of the active fiber with the pump power of 9.75~W is shown in black dash line in Fig.~\ref{fig:Fig3}(c).
-To ensure that we only amplify the target 1.75 {\textmu}m wavelength and filter out otherwise dominant long wavelength emission ($\geq$1.8 {\textmu}m), we inserted a bandpass filter (BP-1690-095) at the output of the second preamplifier.
+The power amplifier also consisted of a Tm:Tb:ZBLAN fiber with a core diameter of 7.6 {\textmu}m, NA of 0.14, a length of 4 m, and a doping concentration of 2500 ppm for Tm and 3000 ppm for Tb.
+The spectrum of the ASE of the active fiber with the pump power of 9.75~W is shown in black dash line in Figure~\ref{fig:Fig3}(c).
+To ensure that we only amplify the target 1.75 {\textmu}m wavelength and filter out otherwise dominant long wavelength emission ($\geq$1.8 {\textmu}m), we inserted a bandpass filter (BPF2) (BP-1693-140) at the output of the second preamplifier.
 The BPF takes the function of the $4f$ system in our previous system but now with lesser footprint \cite{okada2024femtosecond}.
 The pump laser for the power amplifier is a commercially available Raman shift fiber laser (RLR-30-1620, IPG photonics).
-The output spectrum of the power amplifier is shown in Fig. \ref{fig:Fig3}(c) for several pump powers.
+The output spectrum of the power amplifier is shown in Figure \ref{fig:Fig3}(c) for several pump powers.
 The ASE was suppressed well as the amplified pulse peaked around 1.76~{\textmu}m.
 We see some intensity in the long wavelength region ($\geq$ 1.8 {\textmu}m) but we can easily remove it at the compression stage without losing too much power.
 With respect to the second preamplifier spectrum, the output spectrum is slightly shifted towards the longer wavelength region where the gain is higher.
 No obvious spectral broadening or narrowing was observed, indicating that nonlinear effects were well controlled during the amplification process.
 The pump power dependence of the output power was linear up to 4.21~W and was slightly saturated.
+The slight saturation observed in the main amplifier at high pump power may be attributed to misalignment during coupling of the pump laser into the fiber.
+Specifically, at increased pump power, thermal effects could induce a shift in the fiber position, leading to reduced coupling efficiency.
 The slope efficiency was calculated to be 13.2 $\%$ by fitting the output power up to the 4.21~W absorbed pump power.
 At 9.75 W pump power, the output power reached $\sim$1~W. We estimated $\sim$250 nJ of single pulse energy.
 The output power and the slope efficiency can still be improved by boosting the seed pulse.
-As we have observed, the gain of the Tm:Tb:ZBLAN fiber at the second stage has not reached the saturation point, implying that the output power can be further increased with higher pumping power.
+As shown in the inset in Figure~\ref{fig:Fig3}(b), the gain of the Tm:Tb:ZBLAN fiber in the second stage has not reached the saturation point, implying that the output power can be further increased with higher pumping power.

 Unlike in Ref. \cite{okada2024femtosecond}, we used Tm:Tb:ZBLAN fiber in the power amplifier similar to the preamplifiers to reduce the complexity of the laser system.
 To our knowledge, this is the first all-Tm:Tb:ZBLAN fiber system designed to directly amplify watt-level ultrafast pulses at 1.76~{\textmu}m.
 The peak-to-peak fluctuation measurement resulted in an rms value of 6$\%$ at 20000 counts, which was recorded with a high speed InGaAs detector and a 1 GHz digital oscilloscope.
 Since the amplified pulse came out from a single mode fiber, the amplified beam had an almost Gaussian profile.
 The polarization of the final output can be controlled by using a half-wave plate and a quarter-wave plate.